How to Get Into Syracuse University: Admissions Stats + Tips

 How to Improve Your Chances of Getting into Syracuse University

-1. Achieve at least a 3.67 GPA while taking the most challenging classes available
+1. Achieve the best possible GPA while taking the most challenging classes available.

-Syracuse University attracts very good students—the average high school GPA of Syracuse’s Class of 2024 was 3.67.
-According to Syracuse, “academic performance is a significant factor in our admissions decision.”
-The first step toward getting into Syracuse is to earn all, or at least mostly all, As.
+Syracuse University attracts strong students, and academic performance is a significant factor in admissions decisions.
+The first step toward getting into Syracuse is to earn all—or at least mostly all—As.

 Schools like Syracuse that receive huge numbers of applications use a tool known as the Academic Index (a distillation of your entire academic performance into a single numerical score) to expedite admissions decisions.
-If your Academic Index fails to meet Syracuse’s standards, you risk being viewed as unqualified and not having your application given serious consideration.
+If your Academic Index fails to meet Syracuse’s standards, you risk being viewed as unqualified and not having your application seriously reviewed.

-If you’re early in your high school career and your GPA is underwhelming, there’s still time to improve it—check out our tips for increasing your GPA.
+If you’re early in your high school career and your GPA is underwhelming, there’s still time to improve it.
 If you’re a junior or senior, increasing your GPA is more difficult, and the easiest way to raise your Academic Index is to have high test scores.

-A superb Academic Index alone isn’t enough to wow admissions officers at Syracuse, you’ll also need to have completed challenging coursework.
-In Syracuse’s words, “Your participation in honors and advanced placement courses and/or meaningful electives demonstrates your commitment to maximize your college experience.”
-Applicants to selective schools, such as Syracuse, have commonly completed anywhere between five and 12 AP courses, if not more.
+A superb Academic Index alone isn’t enough to wow admissions officers at Syracuse; you’ll also need to have completed challenging coursework.
+Applicants to selective schools, such as Syracuse, have commonly completed anywhere from 5–12 AP courses, if not more.

-Syracuse doesn’t publish the middle 50% SAT or ACT range of students accepted to the school, but know that the higher you score on the SAT or ACT, the better your odds of getting accepted at Syracuse become.
-Syracuse superscores both the SAT and ACT, and taking one of the exams between two and three times is a proven strategy to improve your test score—and, consequently, your odds of admissions.
+Syracuse superscores both the SAT and ACT, and taking one of the exams two to three times is a proven strategy to improve your test score—and, consequently, your odds of admission.

 3. Cultivate a strong portfolio of extracurriculars.

 Top-tier schools like Syracuse are as interested in what you do outside of the classroom as what you do inside it.
-Syracuse uses extracurriculars to “evaluate your organizational and leadership skills, as well as your commitment to helping others.”
+Syracuse reviews your extracurricular activities to see how each illustrates your organizational and leadership skills, as well as your commitment to helping others.
 Extracurriculars also help highlight your talent, which is something Syracuse admissions uses to make admissions decisions.

-A highly developed interest (known as a “spike”) and one or two wow-worthy extracurriculars (among a portfolio of several others) will make you stand out from a crowded field of applicants at Syracuse.
+A highly developed interest (known as a “spike”) and one or two wow-worthy extracurriculars will make you stand out from a crowded field of applicants at Syracuse.
 Not every activity outside of the classroom carries the same weight with college admissions officers, though.
 The four tiers of extracurriculars provide a helpful guide to understanding how colleges value extracurriculars:

-• Tier 1 activities are the least common and most alluring to colleges.
-They demonstrate exceptional accomplishment and leadership and include activities like winning a national competition or honor, gaining national recognition in athletics or music, and attending a prestigious merit-based summer program.
+- Tier 1 activities are the least common and most interesting to colleges.
+They demonstrate exceptional accomplishment and leadership and include activities like winning a national competition or honor, earning national recognition in athletics or music, and attending a prestigious merit-based summer program.

-• Tier 3 extracurriculars are better for showing your interests outside the classroom, rather than highlighting any great distinguishment.
+- Tier 3 extracurriculars are better for showing your interests outside the classroom rather than highlighting any great distinction.
 Tier 3 activities include winning a regional award, captaining a varsity sports team, playing the lead in the school play, and holding a minor leadership position in a club.

 At competitive colleges like Syracuse, nearly every applicant will have an outstanding academic profile and impressive extracurricular activities.
 One of the best ways you can stand out is to compose a compelling essay.

-Syracuse University uses the Common Application and you will need to write a 650-word personal essay to answer one of its prompts.
-In addition, Syracuse requires applicants to compose a short essay (250 words) in response to the following prompt.
+Syracuse University uses the Common Application and Coalition Application, both of which require crafting a personal essay.
+In addition, Syracuse requires applicants to compose a short essay (250 words) in response to the following prompt:

 In addition to making their own judgments about you, Syracuse seeks the opinion of others when making admissions decisions.
 The college requires an evaluation from a counselor and two teacher recommendations to get a “sense of your unique gifts, capabilities, and accomplishments.”